Which meal plan is best for you really is dependent on what you do on campus.

 Do you eat breakfast, or prefer a small snack that you can grab at the Waypoint?

 These are questions you should ask yourself while determining a meal plan.
-We can help you on a person by person basis if you aren't sure, just come into the dining services office and ask or drop us a line at diningservices.
+We can help you on an individual basis if you aren't sure, just come into the dining services office and ask or email us at email@example.com.

 Tray-free dining is a trend that Sodexo leads in many colleges and universities around the country in an effort to be more sustainable and to continue to be more environmentally friendly.
 It is an important facet in Sodexo's Better Tomorrow Plan.